-- Submit a Hepatitis B form.
+- Complete and sign the Certificate of Immunization form.
 (PLEASE NOTE: if you filed an online application and you were 18 or older, this requirement is waived.)

-- Submit proof of lawful presence in the United States unless you are an F1 student, which is verified through SEVIS.
+- Complete the RSCC International Student Information form.
+Submit proof of lawful presence in the United States unless you are an F1 student, which is verified through SEVIS.
 All other visa types should submit 2 of the following:

 - Arrival/Departure Record (Form I-94)

 - Valid, unexpired Foreign Passport with valid visa